theislab/scib/docs/source/scib_preprocessing.rst

 Feature output
 ``````````````

+Feature output processing contains the same steps that are computed on unintegrated data before integration.
 Feature output requires processing of the count matrix in the following steps:

     1. Highly variable gene selection (skip, if working on feature space subset)